furkansarikaya/FS.Transport.AMQP/docs/consumer.md

 # Consumer Guide

-This guide covers everything you need to know about consuming messages with FS.RabbitMQ, from basic consumption to advanced enterprise patterns.
+This guide covers everything you need to know about consuming messages with FS.StreamFlow, from basic consumption to advanced enterprise patterns.

 ## 📋 Table of Contents